Texas Democrats are in their fifth week of exile, and grappling with the toll of an endless summer on the run

 So as a group, they discussed it and decided to avoid the water.

-“We’ve chosen to stay away from the pool,” said Rep. Ron Reynolds, the first African-American state elected official in Fort Bend County since Reconstruction.
+“We’ve chosen to stay away from the pool,” says Rep. Ron Reynolds, the first African-American state elected official in Fort Bend County since Reconstruction.
 “We can’t have anyone out there enjoying food or laying out there tanning because that would change the narrative.”
 (Getting arrested, though, which Reynolds did last week while praying for voting rights in front of the Supreme Court with U.S. Rep. Al Green [D-Tex.], is okay.
-“That was intentional good trouble,” he said.)
+“That was intentional good trouble,” he says.)

 “No pool fun” is the same rule they had when Democrats broke quorum in 2003, said Rep. Eddie Rodriguez (Austin), who was a freshman legislator back then.
-“We don’t want to give them anything to make it seem this isn’t serious business for us,” he said.
+“We don’t want to give them anything to make it seem this isn’t serious business for us,” he says.

 One of the key selling points of the hotel is that it has no lobby bar, says Martinez-Fischer, making it harder for anyone to spot them relaxing.
 Although Wu says there was an impromptu dance party in a hotel room one night with music on a Bluetooth speaker and some representatives playing cards.
-“Things are hard enough,” he said.
+“Things are hard enough,” he says.
 “We’re not in a prison.
 That’s the whole point of being in D.C. — is so that we’re not in a jail.
 And for the sake of my own sanity, I’m going to take self-care.”

 While Democrats from liberal cities have received near-universal praise for absconding to Washington, those from conservative areas are fighting a battle of perception at home.

 Rep. Rhetta Bowers, who is Black and moved to Dallas after growing up in Houston, is one of 12 Democrats who flipped her district from red to blue in 2018.
-Every day, Bowers said, she receives hateful messages on social media and nasty phone messages.
-They say things like, “go back to the cesspool of Houston where you’re from,” she said.
+Every day, Bowers says, she receives hateful messages on social media and nasty phone messages.
+They say things like, “go back to the cesspool of Houston where you’re from,” she says.
 When her colleagues contracted the coronavirus, she says, people “were wishing that you had covid so you would die” — which was particularly upsetting because Bowers and much of her family did get the coronavirus in December 2020.

 It took two weeks in D.C. for her to find a way to allow the insults wash over her.
 She attended church online, spent time with family and old friends in the District, and took long walks by the Lincoln Memorial with her colleagues.
-Outings to drop off her laundry at a wash-and-fold and peek into stores on weekends are her self-care, she said.
+Outings to drop off her laundry at a wash-and-fold and peek into stores on weekends are her self-care, she says.

 And one day — just one day — she went outside to sit by the pool, as she’d noticed one other colleague doing.
 She needed to be outside, to get a change of view if she had any hope of coping.
 She was nervous about being photographed, or even wearing a T-shirt that clearly identified her as a Texas Democrat, but also, she says, “I can tell you, at that point, I really didn’t care.”